Tower Restoration Project

 The spire was exposed at the beginning of February and the main work get underway in earnest in the week beginning 3 March

-Very successful Hard hat tours were undertaken on morning of Saturday 22 March 2025.
+Very successful Hard hat tours were undertaken on the morning of Saturday 22 March & 7 June 2025 .
 Everyone found it interesting and amazed at the size of the timbers and nature of the construction.
-We are hoping that some further tours can be organised subject to agreement with the contractors.
-If you might be interested email Andrew Waters copford43 [at] gmail.com